 - salt as per taste

-- Take a pressure cooker.
-Add potatoes, green peas, cabbage, cauliflower, carrot, capsicum along with 1⁄4 cup of water, salt, and turmeric powder.
+- Add potatoes, green peas, cabbage, cauliflower, carrot, capsicum along with 1/4 cup of water, salt, and turmeric powder to a pressure cooker.

 - Close the lid, and pressure cook for 5-6 whistles.
 Remove from heat and let the cooker cool down.

-- When the cooker has cooled off, open the lid, and press bolied vegetables with boiled vegetables with a masher.
+- When the cooker has cooled off, open the lid, and press boiled vegetables with a masher.

 - Heat a pan.
 Add oil, and butter to it.
 Now add chopped onions and saute for 3-4 minutes.

-- Add ginger, garlic, and green chili, and saute for 2 minutes.
+- Add ginger, garlic, chopped green chilies, and saute for 2 minutes.

 - Add chopped tomatoes, and cook for 4 minutes.
 Now add red chili powder, pav bhaji masala and mix well.

-- Cook for 3 minutes.
+- Cook for 5 minutes.
 Add mashed vegetables to this gravy.
-Mix well, and cook for 5 minutes on medium heat.
+Mix well, and cook for 10 minutes on medium-low heat.

 - Heat a thick-bottomed pan.
 Add some butter to the pan.